discordjs/guide/guide/voice/README.md

 ### Barebones

-To add voice functinoality to your Discord.js v12 or v13 bot, install the `@discordjs/voice` module:
+To add voice functionality to your Discord.js v12 or v13 bot, install the `@discordjs/voice` module:

 ```bash
 npm install @discordjs/voice